October 12, 2022

 The International Court of Justice, Composed as above, After deliberation, Having regard to Article 41 of the Statute of the Court and Article 76 of the Rules of Court, Makes the following Order:

-1. By an Application led in the Registry of the Court on 16 September 2021, the Republic of Armenia (hereinafter “Armenia”) instituted proceedings against the Republic of Azerbaijan (hereinafter “Azerbaijan”) concerning alleged violations of the International Convention on the Elimination of All Forms of Racial Discrimination of 21 December 1965 (hereinafter “CERD” or the “Convention”).
+1. By an Application filed in the Registry of the Court on 16 September 2021, the Republic of Armenia (hereinafter “Armenia”) instituted proceedings against the Republic of Azerbaijan (hereinafter “Azerbaijan”) concerning alleged violations of the International Convention on the Elimination of All Forms of Racial Discrimination of 21 December 1965 (hereinafter “CERD” or the “Convention”).
 In its Application, Armenia claims that

 “Azerbaijan, through its State organs, State agents and other persons and entities exercising governmental authority, as well as through other agents acting on its instructions or under its direction and control, is responsible for serious violations of Articles 2, 3, 4, 5, 6 and 7 of the CERD” by, inter alia, “[d]epriving Armenians, including Armenian prisoners of war, hostages and other detained persons” captured in relation to the hostilities which erupted in September 2020 between the two Parties “of the equal enjoyment of their individual rights”.